freesoft/detox_bot/README.md

 python3 chatbot.py Moira <client id> <oauth2 acccess token> <channel name>
 ```
 and you'll see that the program is collecting the live chat log from the TwhtchTV channel, and determine if chat is toxic or not.

+Parameter explanation:

+* `<client id>` : visit https://glass.twitch.tv/ and login with your own Twitch account.
+Once you create new app, you'll be able to get Client ID on Dashboard -> App section. <br/>
+* `<oauth2 access token>` : visit [here](https://twitchapps.com/tmi/#access_token=flwh72scl6503e6bs2xnwl6g6l5jeu&scope=chat%3Aread+chat%3Aedit+channel%3Amoderate+chat_login&token_type=bearer) and click "Connec with Twitch", and use it for `<oauth2 access token>`.
+* `<channel name>` : TwitchTV channel name you'd like to deploy Moira.
+Use the channel name you can check from web browser's url, which is generally all lowercase regardless of what you can see on twitch user's dashboard.

 ## TODO ( later )
 * Dockerize it or make it deployable on Heroku with one-click